-3. Does my website need CRO?
+3. Does my website need Conversion Rate Optimization?

 The simplest way to know your website needs Conversion Rate Optimization is when it gets a decent amount of traffic but it doesn’t convert as expected (or doesn’t convert at all).
-But there are other situations that might suggest that you need to direct your efforts towards Conversion Rate Optimization.

 High bounce rate on landing pages

-This is even more of a problem when we’re talking about paid traffic.
 Your ads are supposed to bring interested visitors inside your funnel through your landing page.

 Your landing page might consist of your homepage, a product page, or a form.
 The moment you see these pages having a high bounce rate, this means something is driving away your visitors.

-Your ad may pique the interest of your audience, but not even the best ad can fix an unfriendly landing page.
+The ad may pique the interest of your audience, but not even the best ad can fix an unfriendly landing page.

-When paid traffic gets thrown out of your landing page, this may either be a technical problem, or a UX problem.
+When paid traffic gets thrown out of your landing page, this may either be a technical problem or a UX problem.

 Little to no conversions